Church records – Reform, dissension and coals for the poor

 The lost Trinity Collegiate Church

 Before the foundation of Waverley station, the north side of Edinburgh’s old town looked very different.
 For nearly 400 years, the Trinity Collegiate Church was a stalwart feature of the Edinburgh city landscape.
-‘Registrum domus de Soltre, necnon Ecclesie Collegiate S Trinitatis prope Edinburgh’, edited by D Laing In the late 1450s, James II set … Continue reading The lost Trinity Collegiate Church
+‘Registrum domus de Soltre, necnon Ecclesie Collegiate S Trinitatis prope Edinburgh’, edited by D Laing Some 19th century writers claimed that James … Continue reading The lost Trinity Collegiate Church

 100 Years of Scottish Rugby at Murrayfield